mahakabi/khotwa-trainee/README.md

 # Khotwa Trainee Project

 Welcome to the **Khotwa Trainee Project**!
-This project is designed for trainees to create a **mini product**, honing their skills in development, problem-solving, and innovation.
+This project is designed for trainees to create a **mini product**, honing their skills in development, problem-solving, and innovation. this product will be dileverd in **2 January 2025** by Khotwa trainee.

 ## Objective